 However, it is important to note that regional railways have their own characteristics and requirements.
 Enabling technologies developed for regional railways must certainly take such characteristics into account.
-Most importantly, regional railways operate under tight economic conditions.
-Hence, applied technologies should be modularized with a reduced set of functionalities (whilst respecting high safety requirements without being cost driven).
-The relationship between FA6 and other FAs can be summarized as follows:
+Most importantly, regional railways operate under tight

 System Pillar:

 This flagship area provides input for system pillar by generating a clearly defined set of constraints and requirements and in turn operates within the proposed framework set by system pillar.
 Hence, input received from SP is fundamental for the development of technological enablers.